Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Comparative Tools

-The comparative genome browser discussed in Section~\ref{sec:genov} displays replicon regions centered on orthologous genes across a set of genomes (see Supplementary Figure~9).
+The comparative genome browser discussed in Section~\ref{sec:genov} displays replicon regions centered on orthologous genes across a set of genomes (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~9).

-The user can generate a comparative table for a given metabolic pathway across a specified set of organisms.
-For each organism the table shows the presence of pathway enzymes and operon structures of genes within the pathway.
+\Ssection{Pathway Comparison} The user can generate a comparative table for \blue{one or more} given metabolic pathways across a specified set of organisms.
+For each organism the table shows the presence of pathway enzymes and operon structures of genes within each pathway. \blue{If no enzyme exists for some reaction in one organism, the software will search for orthologs of the genes for that step in the other organisms in the set, and will list any that are found.}